 Especially at the beginning, focus is crucial — so you’ll need to make a business plan.
 Ask yourself these questions as you craft it: Who are my competitors?
 How can I make myself unique?
 How will I advertise, and to whom?
 How much funding will I need?
 Where will I get the capital?

-Obviously, you’ll need a name and a logo.
+Obviously, you’ll need to register your business name and create a logo.
 But to figure this out, first ask yourself what you want your “voice” to be like.
 Who are your customers, and how do you want to come across to them?
 Once you’ve nailed this down, start to brainstorm names that fit the bill.
 If you’re coming up dry, consider hiring an expert namer who specializes in your industry.

 When it comes to legal and accounting issues, you want as few surprises as possible.
 So before you cut that ribbon, make sure you have those bases covered and that you’re intimately familiar with the IRS.
 Then consult (or even hire) a small-business attorney — an attorney will be able to answer any legal questions you have off the bat and can serve as a go-to in an emergency.
 An accountant will help you organize and manage your finances early on and set you up for success.